June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 # What Other Information is Available?
-[Killercopscanada](https://killercopscanada.wordpress.com/) has a more inclusive record of police involved deaths dating back to July 2015.
+[Killercopscanada](https://killercopscanada.wordpress.com/) has a more inclusive record of police-involved deaths dating back to July 2015.

 <div style="overflow: hidden;
   padding-top: 56.25%;